Tower of Hercules

-The Tower of Hercules (Torre de Hércules, Torre de Hércules) is the oldest known extant Roman lighthouse.
-Built in the 1st century, the tower is located on a peninsula about 2.4 km from the center of A Coruña, Galicia, in northwestern Spain.
+The Tower of Hercules (Torre de Hércules, Torre de Hércules) is an ancient Roman lighthouse in A Coruña, Galicia, Spain, overlooking the Atlantic coast.
+It is the only fully preserved Roman lighthouse still used for maritime signalling.
+Built in the late 1st century, the tower is located on a peninsula about 2.4 km from the centre of A Coruña, Galicia, in northwestern Spain.
 Until the 20th century, it was known as the Farum Brigantium.
-The Latin word farum is derived from the Greek Φάρος, Pharos, for the Lighthouse of Alexandria.
-The structure stands 55 m tall and overlooks the North Atlantic coast of Spain.
-The tower was renovated in 1791.
+The Latin word farum is derived from the Greek Φάρος, Pharos, for the Lighthouse of Alexandria in Egypt.
+The tower was renovated in the 18th century and stands 55 m tall, comprising 34 m of surviving Roman masonry and 21 m added during the restoration.

 There is a sculpture garden on the grounds of the lighthouse featuring works by Pablo Serrano and Francisco Leiro.
 The Tower of Hercules is a National Monument of Spain and has been a UNESCO World Heritage Site since 27 June 2009.
 It is the second-tallest lighthouse in Spain, after the Faro de Chipiona.